DavAug/chi/docs/source/getting_started/quick_overview.rst

 :math:`\log p(\mathcal{D} | \psi , \sigma)` is the log-likelihood as defined
 above and :math:`\log p(\psi , \sigma )` is the log-prior distribution of the
 model parameters.
-The prior distribution of the model parameters is a modelling choice.
+The prior distribution of the model parameters is a modelling choice and captures prior knowlegde about the model parameters.

-In chi the log-posterior can be defined using :class:`chi.LogPosterior` which is instiated with a :class:`chi.LogLikelihood` and a :class:`pints.LogPrior`.
+In chi the log-posterior can be defined using :class:`chi.LogPosterior` which is instantiated with a :class:`chi.LogLikelihood` and a :class:`pints.LogPrior`.
-For simplicity, we will use uniform priors that constrain the parameters to values between 0 and 100.
-The log-posterior can be evaluated up to the constant term in the equation above similar to the :class:`chi.LogLikelihood` using :meth:`chi.LogPosterior.__call__`
+For simplicity, we will use uniform priors that constrain the parameters to values between 0 and 20.
+The log-posterior can be evaluated similar to the :class:`chi.LogLikelihood` using :meth:`chi.LogPosterior.__call__`

 .. literalinclude:: code/1_simulation_1.py
-    :lines: 138-149
+    :lines: 137-148

 .. code-block:: console